vlnn/kinesis-advantage-2/README.md

     * copy the configs over the existing ones
     * press progm+F1 once again to unmount the config folder and apply the new configuration

+## Stapelberg mod keymap installation

+This is general more functional variant.

+    * install qmk_firmware
+    * create new directory inside qmk_firmware/keyboards/kinesis/keymaps/{your_directory}
+    * copy files from qmk directory there
+    * make kinesis/stapelberg:{your_directory}
+    * the firmware called kinesis_stapelberg_{your_directory} can be installed to your keyboard using teensy or qmk_toolset

+## General notes
 You're more than welcome to make configs better sending me pull requests or creating issues.
 I'm more than free to ignore those requests.